 The Experiment: Extending Helix TCM to Both IT and Technical Departments

 Zanelli and the IT department committed to documenting all their tests and related items in Helix TCM.
-The plan was to use Helix exclusively and exhaustively, to get the fullest possible measure of the tool's flexibility.
-Could it really be so easily adapted to two different departments' ways of working?
-Time would tell.
+The plan was to use it exclusively and exhaustively, to get the fullest possible measure of the tool's flexibility.

-After that first project using Helix TCM, "the IT department was quite convinced that Helix was easier to use and reuse for the release.
-The concept of continuing a project, release by release, and reusing a set of tests was easier with Helix TCM than with SharePoint." —Geoffrey Zanelli, Testing Manager, VOO Telecom
+The IT department found that continuing a project release by release and reusing a set of tests was easier with Helix TCM than with SharePoint.

-"So the IT department started to use Helix TCM intensively more than two years ago for their releases," continued Zanelli.
-"They developed their own release template, their own reporting, and are now really using it in depth.
-They use Helix TCM for release validations—they believe it's easier to create status reports and plan regression testing with Helix over SharePoint.
-It reduces the effort of testing and improves testing coverage at the same time."
+“They believe it's easier to create status reports and plan regression testing with Helix TCM over SharePoint.
+It reduces the effort of testing and improves testing coverage at the same time,” says Zanelli.

-Beyond the walls of VOO's IT and technical departments, TestTrack's flexibility also makes a difference when it comes to working with outside suppliers.
-Much of the technical department's development process is dictated by the processes used by their suppliers.
-As Zanelli explains, "The supplier's process is made of drops, which are kind of like Agile sprints, but take longer than six weeks.
-The Helix ALM suite makes it easy to work with drops because we can isolate sets of functionality with requirements."
+“The supplier's process is made of drops, which are kind of like Agile sprints, but take longer than six weeks.
+The Helix ALM suite makes it easy to work with drops because we can isolate sets of functionality with requirements,” explains Zanelli.

-Zanelli has found that folders are important and useful for regression testing and organizing and prioritizing testing.
-Helix Requirements Management with TCM allows his team to isolate test islands by requirements, and folders are important for organizing drops.
-And Helix Issue Management (Helix IM) is the platform they use for bug reviews with outside suppliers.
+Zanelli found that folders are important for regression testing and organizing testing, as well as for organizing drops.
+Helix Requirements Management (Helix RM) with TCM allows his team to isolate test islands by requirements.
+And Helix Issue Management (Helix IM) is used for bug reviews with outside suppliers.

 Word Has Gotten Out

-So, where do you go after uniting the IT and technical departments on a common test management tool, with nearly 70 projects under your belt?
+Where do you go after uniting the IT and technical departments on a common test management tool?
 Onward and upward, of course.